AdoboPeanuts/Classification_Homework/README.md

 1. Read the CSV into a DataFrame.

-2. Split the data into Training and Testing sets.
+2. Spliced the data into Training and Testing sets.

-3. Scale the training and testing data using the `StandardScaler` from `sklearn.preprocessing`.
+3. Scaled the training and testing data using the `StandardScaler` from `sklearn.preprocessing`.

 4. Used the provided code to run a Simple Logistic Regression:
-    * Fit the `logistic regression classifier`.
+    * Fitted the `logistic regression classifier`.
     * Calculated the `balanced accuracy score`.
     * Displayed the `confusion matrix`.
     * Printed the `imbalanced classification report`.

 Second Phase:

-1. Oversample the data using the `Naive Random Oversampler` and `SMOTE` algorithms;
+1. Oversampled the data using the `Naive Random Oversampler` and `SMOTE` algorithms;

     a.
 Trained a `logistic regression classifier` from `sklearn.linear_model` using the resampled data.